We're here to help! Email us at email@example.com if you can't find the answer to your question below.

-ALTEC in-person and remote classes follow the same weather and emergency policies as main campus.
+ALTEC in-person and remote classes follow the same weather and emergency policies as CU Boulder's main campus.
 ALTEC classes will not be canceled unless main campus closes early or for the entire day.
 If class should be canceled due to instructor emergency or illness, the instructor will email the students directly.
-If any class should be canceled, the instructor will teach an additional class on a date/time that accommodates the majority of the students' schedules.
+If any class should be canceled, the instructors will communicate with students to see whether an additional class can be scheduled.

 How to find information in an emergency

 - On your mobile device—Watch for text or e-mail alerts in the case of a campus closure or if there is a threat to personal safety.

 - On your computer—Watch for alert pop-ups on your computer for information regarding campus safety - download the Alertus software.

 - On the web—Visit alerts.colorado.edu for detailed campus closure and emergency information and updates.

 - On the phone—Call the campus info line at 303-492-INFO (4636) for recorded information and updates relating to campus alerts.

 - By e-mail—Check your official university e-mail after an emergency for support and resource information.

 - On social media—Like CU Boulder on Facebook and follow @cuboulder and @cuboulderalerts on Twitter.